Vishesht27/Vishesht27/README.md

 I am a first year Computer Science student who is learning a lot of things right now and trying to contribute to the community.

+> I am not a jack of all trades, I am a master of many.
+I dont feel  there is anything I can't do I want to - Evel Kniewel

+### Hobbies 😆:

+- Coding 👨‍💻
+- Contributing to open source ✌️
+- Reading 📚

 - 🌱 I’m currently learning **Application , Web Development & Machine Learning**

 - ⚡ Fun fact **:Can code for a whole night and still crave for more in morning**